|Birth: ||Mar. 17, 1898|

 During this time Bert took it very hard.
 Being as sick as he was for years earlier, being older than his beloved Jessie, he was supposed to go first.
 He believed that and when faced with the fact his wife was now being kept alive he started to fail fast.
 Not eating and blaming himself for not being more firm with his wife he pretty much lost his will to live.
 Jessie's daughters always seemed to be fighting over everything and anything but for the love of their dad rallied together.
 Knowing that their mom was already really gone and not wanting to lose their dad, they knew they had to end their mom's forced breathing and let her rest.
 On Sunday, February 23rd, 1969 days after the operation, Jessie was removed from the respirator, and she stopped breathing.

 Jessie missed two really important events in the following year.
 In February 1970 just short of her year anniversary in heaven she became a great grandmother.
 Her grandson Corky and his wife had a little girl Donna.
 In April of 1970, Jessie and Bert would have celebrated 50 years as husband and wife.
 Two events that would have please her so very much.
 She loved her daughters, adored her grandkids and I'm sure having her first great grandchild would have made her the happiest woman in the world.
 Then sharing that special day with her Bert, after years of struggles, heart ache, good times and bad, and most of all love.
 Fifty years would have seen party and hopefully their family joining in the celebration.
 That day never came.
-Years later her grandson John would bless Bert and Jessie with two great grandson, Johnny and Dale and two great granddaughters, Gloria and Laura.
+Years later her grandson John would bless Bert and Jessie with more great grandchildren.
+Robert, John, Gloria, Laura and Dale.

 Jessie the woman.